30 June 2024

 Five have sired at least 3 Grand Prix de Saint-Cloud winners.

-• Clarissimus sire of Nino (1926, 1927) and Feb (1930).
+- Clarissimus sire of Nino (1926, 1927) and Feb (1930).

-• Tourbillon sire of Djebel (1942), Coaraze (1946) and Magnific (1953).
+- Tourbillon sire of Djebel (1942), Coaraze (1946) and Magnific (1953).

-• Tantième sire of Tanerko (1957, 1958) and Match (1962).
+- Tantième sire of Tanerko (1957, 1958) and Match (1962).

-• Vaguely Noble sire of Dahlia (1974), Exceller (1977) and Gay Mecene (1979).
+- Vaguely Noble sire of Dahlia (1974), Exceller (1977) and Gay Mecene (1979).

-• Sadler's Wells sire of In the Wings (1990), Carnegie (1995) and Montjeu (2000).
+- Sadler's Wells is the sire of In the Wings (1990), Carnegie (1995), and Montjeu (2000).

 Saint-Cloud racecourse

 Saint-Cloud racecourse celebrated its 100th birthday on 15 March 2001.
-It was founded by the owner-breeder Edmond Blanc who wanted to run out his horses on a grass track on private ground within easy distance of Paris.
+It was founded by the owner-breeder Edmond Blanc, who wanted to run out his horses on a grass track on private ground within easy distance of Paris.

-Whilst still using the stables and the various tracks to run out his horses, Edmond Blanc signed a 50-year lease with the Société d'encouragement pour l'amélioration du cheval français de demi-sang (Authorities for half-breed horses), for horseracing.
+Whilst still using the stables and the various tracks to run out his horses, Edmond Blanc signed a 50-year lease with the Société d'encouragement pour l'amélioration du cheval français de demi-sang (Authorities for half-breed trotters), for horseracing.
 The later had stopped organising races at Neuilly-Levallois and were expecting to forego Vincennes racecourse which was being claimed by the army.

-Jumpers and flat horses would both enjoy the facilities which first opened its doors to the public on Friday 15 March 1901 under rainy skies.
+Jumpers and flat horses would both enjoy the facilities, which first opened its doors to the public on Friday, 15 March 1901, under rainy skies.
 The first race – over the flat – the Prix d'Ouverture, over the flat, was won by Vestris, owned by Count Gérard de Ganay.
-Other first-day winners included: Fraisier, Junipérus, Joujou III, Ibiscus and Robo.
-On 11 May the trotters had their first outing and on 3 June the Prix du Président de la République was moved to Saint-Cloud from Vincennes – and was won by Diomède.
+Other first-day winners included Fraisier, Junipérus, Joujou III, Ibiscus and Robo.
+On 11 May, the trotters had their first outing, and on 3 June, the Prix du Président de la République was moved to Saint-Cloud from Vincennes – and was won by Diomède.

 The racecourse was sold by Marcel Boussac in 1974 to the Société Sportive d'Encouragement, today France Galop.